maxtrx/LiquidLoadingIndicator/README.md

 - watchOS 4.0+

 ## License
-EMTLoadingIndicator is available under the MIT license.
+LiquidLoadingIndicator is available under the MIT license.
 See the LICENSE file for more info.